samjdedes/pneumonia_detection/README.md

 "Pneumonia is the single largest cause of death in children worldwide.
 Every year, it kills an estimated 1.4 million children under the age of five years, accounting for 18% of all deaths of children under five years old worldwide."
 These statistics from the [World Health Organization](https://www.who.int/maternal_child_adolescent/news_events/news/2011/pneumonia/en/) show the importance of an accurate and timely diagnosis of the infection.

+There is often a backlog of x-ray results due to a shortage of radiologists.
+Some hospitals have tried to address this problem by outsourcing x-rays to other countries in different time zones to have more coverage.

+This neural network does not mean to replace any radiologists' inspection of an x-ray.
+If a child is getting a chest x-ray it is likely already considered a priority case.
+Using this neural netowork could help doctors and hospital administrators think about ways to help their patient prioritization protocols, how to possibly expedite the process for the pedriatric patients with suspected pneumonia, and whether or not it is helpful to them.

 ### Data Understanding: